ewaldmire/ascender/docs/build_awx_image.md

 > Note: The development image (`make docker-compose-build`) will not work with the awx-operator, the UI is not built in that image, among other things (see Dockerfile.j2 for more info).

-This will build an climber image and tag it.
+This will build an ascender image and tag it.
 You can then push that image to your container registry:

 ```